NunoSempere/clarivoyance/list/index.md

 - ★★★ (FT) Integrated AI safety chip checks by 2027/2030/2035/2040?
   - Question details: By 2027/2030/2035/2040 will there be some method that will log whether chips are complying with some AI safety rules, such that this method cannot be disabled even by determined state actors without the chip ceasing to function?
   - This question would resolve positively regardless of the effectiveness of the AI safety rules such methods would enforce.
 Ambiguities on whether something would be an "AI safety rule" would be resolved by the [resolution council]
-  - We imagine that such a method would involve firmware, but if this is done at the driver or userspace level, that would also resolve this question.
+  - We imagine that such a method would involve firmware, but if this is done at the driver or user-space level, that would also resolve this question.
   - See [this paper](https://arxiv.org/pdf/2303.11341.pdf) for more details.

 - ★★★ (FT) Will integrated AI safety chip checks as described in the previous question actually be be required by laws or regulations in the US/EU/China/Japan/South Korea/Taiwan by 2029/2033/2038/2044?